samrocketman/gitlab-mirrors/README.md

     by any git hosting server or service.
 This feature was originally added with mirroring GitLab wikis in mind but allows gitlab-mirrors to be more versatile.
+  * no-remote mirroring where you don't need a remote git repository at all.
+    Just mirror the repositories to local disk.
 * Update a single mirror.
 * Update all known mirrors.
 * List all known mirrors.